 Aligning with LEED to Provide Buyers a Simple Choice

-The three key updates we are proposing are:
+The standard's three key updates are:

 - Strengthening VOC Content Limits.
 All products must comply with the VOC limits defined by the California Air Resources Board (CARB).
 CARB VOC limits reduce the potential for the formation of photochemical ozone and smog, which can cause serious respiratory issues.

 - Requiring VOC emissions testing.
 Products must undergo VOC emissions testing conducted in an environmental chamber according to the State of California’s Department of Public Health Standard Method (CDPH).
-This test will allow Green Seal to confirm low levels of off-gassing after paints are applied, increasing health protections for building occupants and promoting overall healthier indoor environments.
+This test allows Green Seal to confirm low levels of off-gassing after paints are applied, increasing health protections for building occupants and promoting overall healthier indoor environments.